aaronkr-classroom/16-jsp-final/readme.md

     2. Add a simple login form to the homepage.
     3. Add some form of login security (Chapter 10).
         - You can use declarative security on the login page.
 Similar to Example 10-2 (the `web.xml` file is in Example 10-1).
-        - Or you can use programmatic security on the login page.
-Similar to Example 10-3.

 ### Note